 Costco is one of the largest chains of warehouse stores in the world and has become an important part of the shopping experience for consumers across the United States.
 Offering steep discounts on bulk purchases from groceries to clothes, electronics, home goods, consumer staples, and more, the company has the equivalent of a real-life pay wall.
 In order to access the discounts offered by Costco, consumers pay between $60 and $120 per year for a membership.

 Moreover, when you pay for a membership, you want to use it.
 After all, nobody likes to spend hard-earned money and get nothing in return.
-As a result, the company benefits from shoppers that are loyal to the club, leading to revenue of well over $150 billion per year.
+As a result, the company benefits from shoppers that are loyal to the club, leading to revenue of well over $150 billion per year as consumers shop in their stores.

 While the coronavirus pandemic has been a painful reality for retail services as a whole, Costco has had an incredibly strong performance.
 As an essential business, the company was able to keep its stores open through the pandemic.
 So, same store sales continued to grow as if nothing ever happened.